Part 5: The Cloud and NG9-1-1 – QoS and Functionality

 Quality of Service and Service Level Agreements

 Vendor SLAs have long been a part of the public safety lexicon, however; as critical services become more interdependent and sometimes outside the direct control of the emergency communications agency, these agreements become more important.
 Whether the public safety entity decides to manage its own cloud infrastructure or outsource that to third parties, QoS and SLAs are keys to ensuring success.
 Availability of emergency communications services depends on redundancy and elimination of single points of failure and effective failover/back-up processes should those redundant systems fail.
-Strong service level agreements ensure that the provider(s) of cloud services for dissertattion writer are aligned with the stringent requirements public safety requires.
+Strong service level agreements ensure that the provider(s) of cloud services are aligned with the stringent requirements public safety requires.

 At a high level, an SLA should include the following components: